RobertARandolph/AdmiralBumbleBee.com/DAW-Chart.md

 [Propellerheads Reason](https://www.propellerheads.se) is just super fun.
 If your workflow is fairly simple, but relies heavily on sound design or you enjoy the rack-based workflow then Reason is the only thing that will really satisfy you these days.

 So... yep.
 If someone were to just walk up to me and say "WHAT DAW?!?!?".
-I'd say Studio One or Logic if they had a mac.
+I'd say S1 or Logic if they had a mac.
 If I could get some more information out of them then I would suggest something else maybe.
 All of these products have demos, and they all work for making music.
 Getting the "right" DAW will help you make music faster and enjoy it more though!

 ## Why is Ableton Live rated so low?